Adam Treu

-Adam R. Treu (born June 24, 1974) is an American former center who played in the National Football League (NFL).
-He walked on to University of Nebraska-Lincoln after playing at Pius X High School in Lincoln.
-He won back-to-back National Championships with the Cornhuskers in 1994 and 1995 playing left tackle and performing all the long snapping duties.
-He was drafted by the Oakland Raiders in the 3rd round (72nd overall) of the 1997 NFL Draft.
+Adam R. Treu (born June 24, 1974) is an American former professional football player who was a center for the Oakland Raiders of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, joining as a walk-on after playing at Pius X High School in Lincoln, Nebraska.
+He won back-to-back national championships with the Cornhuskers in 1994 and 1995 playing left tackle and performing all the long snapping duties.
+He was selected by the Oakland Raiders in the third round (72nd overall) of the 1997 NFL draft.